neerajp99/cs_207_e-commerce/README.md

   * Go to /client folder and use the command `npm install` to install the client packages.
   * Use command `npm run dev` to start the development server

+* Contributors:
+  * Neeraj Pandey
+  * Tanuj Sood

+* Feel free to raise a PR if you find a problem.

 ![Alt text](/client/src/img/screenshots/1.png?raw=true "Screenshot")
 ![Alt text](/client/src/img/screenshots/2.png?raw=true "Screenshot")